jyotisham/jyotisha/README.md

 ## Document generation
 - Sphynx html docs can be generated with `cd docs; make html`
 - http://jyotisha.readthedocs.io/en/latest/jyotisha.html should automatically have good updated documentation - unless there are build errors.
+Current build errors:
+  - swisseph dependency is not being satisfied.